miklevin/MikeLev.in/_posts/2024-10-08-putting-it-all-together.md

     ### stuff...
 ```

+### Why The Red Squiggly?

-Your editor like VSCode or Cursor AI is not going to like it.
-What's a `Todo`,
+Your editor like VSCode or Cursor AI is not going to like these FastHTML
+database dataclasses splat back from fast_app.
+What's a `Todo`, it's going to
-it's going to ask.
-It can't find it in any of the type definitions, so it's
+ask.
+It can't find it in any of the type definitions, so it's going to get rid
-going to get rid squigglies from the Pylance plugin, or whatever.
-They don't yet
+squigglies from the Pylance plugin, or whatever.
+They don't yet know the
-know the FastHTML conventions.
+FastHTML conventions.

+### Pulling Back the Curtains to Reveal Conventions

 You can imagine what a surprise it is to discover and fully internalize the
 meaning of this at the top of the fast_app definition: